EfogDev/react-services-injector/README.md

 export default Storage;
 ```

 > **Important!** You should use getters for any method that is not modifying any data in the service.
 If you use common function for that purpose, it may result into an infinite loop.
 Any non-getter methods of service will update components that specified the service in their `toRender` property.
+Exceptions are methods that are starting with "get" or "find", for example `findSomethingById` — they will also not trigger rendering.

 Then, let's create a service that will automatically update the random number (`services/intervalService.js`):
 ```javascript